 Pietro Milanesi is an Italian composer based in Los Angeles.

-During his career he had the honor of working with artists and composers such as Cèline Dion, Ennio Morricone, Nicola Piovani, East 17 and Tony Momrelle among others.
+During his career he had the honor of working with artists and composers such as Cèline Dion, Ennio Morricone, Nicola Piovani, Moby and GAYLE among others.

 Since an early age his family introduced him to a variety of music, from Mozart to Led Zeppelin.

 Pietro began studying music production at Saluzzo’s APM, which later led to an internship at the historical Larione 10 in Florence.

 He gained a keen interest in composing and scoring for motion picture, television, and other media.
 Following his passion, Pietro auditioned for Berklee College of Music and was accepted with a scholarship.
 He graduated summa cum laude with a dual major in Music Production and Engineering and FIlm Scoring.

-His music can be heard in all the major TV network (ABC, NBC, Fox, CNN, Nat Geo, MTV, E!, etc).
+His music can be heard on all the major TV networks (ABC, NBC, Fox, CNN, Nat Geo, MTV, E!, etc).